mynodebtc/mynode_docs/docs/advanced/clone-tool.md

 # Clone Tool

-The Clone Tool is a utility built into myNode that can help migrate data from one drive to another.
+The Clone Tool is a utility built into MyNode that can help migrate data from one drive to another.
 This can help you move data to a larger drive or upgrade from a hard drive (HDD) to solid state drive (SSD) for better performance.

 ## Using the Clone Tool